otecdima/Automation-of-Human-Karyotype-Analysis-Using-Image-Segmentation-and-Classification-Methods/README.md

 ## Notes for running

-The `Pipeline` directory contains all necessary files that will enable to run pipeline (Google Colab recommended for testing).
+The `Pipeline` directory contains all the necessary files that will enable to run `Pipeline.ipynb` (Google Colab recommended for testing).